mattwarkentin/fidelius/README.md

 ## Installation

-Currently, you can only the development version of this package from GitHub by running the following command:
+Currently, you can only install the development version of this package from GitHub by running the following command:

 ``` r
 remotes::install_github("mattwarkentin/fidelius")